Mahesh-Waman/Angular-Project/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
-## Runing JSON-Server

-Run `json-server --watch db.json` to login user and make Registration of new user.
-To get more help on JSON-Server check out the [JSON-Server ReadME](https://github.com/typicode/json-server).